 Instructions

-- Rinse and then peel one extra large potato or 3 medium potatoes (315 grams).
-Cut in slices of 0.3 cm to 0.4 cm.
+- Rinse and then peel the potatoes.
+Cut in slices of 0.3 cm to 0.4 cm thickness.
 Also heat a tawa or frying pan with 1 to 2 tablespoon oil in it.

 - Take the potato slices in a mixing bowl.
-Add ½ teaspoon red chilli powder, ½ teaspoon turmeric powder and salt as required.
+Add red chilli powder, turmeric powder and salt as required.

 - Mix very well.